-B. The Revised Municipal Finance Act
+C. The Revised Municipal Finance Act

 Since 2001, the City's issuance of bonds has been regulated by the Revised Municipal Finance Act, Act 34 of 2001, MCL §§ 141.2101 et seq. ("RMFA").

 Section 701 of the Act, § 141.2701, establishes requirements for levying taxes to pay the principal and interest on municipal debt.
 As to municipal securities that were authorized by the municipality's voters -- that is, UTGOs -- the municipality "shall levy the full amount of taxes required .. for the payment of the municipal securities without limitation as to rate or amount." § 701(3).
 On the other hand, if the municipal securities were not approved by the voters, then the municipality was required only to "set aside each year from the levy and collection of ad valorem taxes as required by this section as a first budget obligation for the payment of the municipal securities," but "subject to applicable charter, statutory, or constitutional rate limitations."
 Id.

-C. This Lawsuit
+D. This Lawsuit

-On October 1, 2013, the City defaulted upon its obligations to make interest payments of over \$9.3 million on the UTGOs.
-Compl., \P 8.
-National and Assured allege that they insured \$2,290,787 and \$4,200,991, respectively, of these interest payments, paid claims in these amounts, and thus are subrogated to the rights of the bondholders.
-Id., \P ¶ 8, 25.
+On October 1, 2013, the City defaulted upon its obligations to make interest payments of over \$9.3 million on the UTGOs and \$4.3 million on the LTGOs.
+Compl., ¶ 8.
+Ambac alleges that it had insured \$1,994,281 of the interest payments on the UTGOs and \$2,266,586 of the LTGOs.
+It paid claims in these amounts, and thus became subrogated to the rights of the bondholders.
+Id., ¶¶ 8, 25.

-On November 8, the monolines brought this action for declaratory judgment and injunctive relief against the City and four of its officers under the RMFA and the City's various bond resolutions.
-The monolines allege that the ad valorem taxes were "restricted funds" that the City could use for no purpose other than paying the principal and interest on the bonds.
-Compl., ¶ 7.
-In particular, plaintiffs maintain that the RMFA and the bond resolutions require the City to set aside ad valorem tax revenues as they are received, deposit them into the applicable Debt Retirement Fund, account for the funds separately, and use the funds solely to retire the bonds for which the ad valorem taxes were authorized.
-Compl., ¶¶ 40-42.
+On November 8, Ambac brought this action for declaratory judgment and injunctive relief against the City and four of its officers under the RMFA and the City's various bond resolutions.
+As to the UTGOs, Ambac alleges that the ad valorem taxes were "restricted funds" that the City could use for no purpose other than paying the principal and interest on the bonds.
+Compl., $\P$ 7.
+In particular, Ambac maintains that the RMFA and the bond resolutions require the City to set aside ad valorem tax revenues as they are received, deposit them into the applicable Debt Retirement Fund, account for the funds separately, and use the funds solely to retire the bonds for which the ad valorem taxes were authorized.
+Compl., $\P\P$ 40-42.